xiix0/scam/README.md

-Generosity and perfection are your everlasting goals.
+Change your thoughts and you change your world.